srnirmal/learning-library/data-management-library/ahf/ahf-autoupgrade-install/ahf-autoupgrade-install.md

 	  The installation prompts you to do a local or cluster installation.

-	  Whether the installation is local or cluster-wide, the script configures Oracle Autonomous Health Framework for automatic startup.
+	  Whether the installation is local or cluster-wide, the installer script configures Oracle Autonomous Health Framework for automatic startup.
 The implementation of auto-start is platform-dependent.
 Linux uses **init**, or an **init** replacement, such as **upstart** or **systemd** and Microsoft Windows uses a Windows service.

 	  The installer prompts you to specify one or more email addresses of the recipients who can receive diagnostic notifications.
 Oracle Autonomous Health Framework notifies the recipients with the results of Oracle ORAchk and Oracle EXAchk compliance checking, or when Oracle Autonomous Health Framework detects significant faults.